michal-franc/michal-franc.github.io/_posts/_draft/emailcourse/3-building-blocks-coding.md

     <logger name="*" minlevel="Info" writeTo="memory" />
 ```

-We need something to access the logs now.
+Logs are stored now in memory target.
+We need something to retrieve them from target and display.
 Using simple endpoint will be enough.

-Inside status controller adds new call.
+Inside status controller add new call.

 ```
 using System.Collections.Generic;